lucabriguglia/OpenCQRS/docs/Configuration.md

 }
 ```

-For CosmosDB SQL (DocumentDB) only add the following configuration section:
+Only for CosmosDB SQL (DocumentDB), add the following configuration section:

 ```JSON
 {